nanosatlab/kicad-lib/README.md

 - symbols-nsl

 ## How to add the libraries to KiCad?
-1. KiCad -> Preferences -> Path COnfiguration
+1. KiCad -> Preferences -> Path Configuration
 2. Add row ->